ComradDoge/DogeEU4/README.md

 [h1] 10/02/2023 [/h1]

+- Removed religion requirement for Maghreb nation.
+- Citrus increased bonus moved from Soldiers Household to Impressment Offices.
+- Fixed decisions not showing up for Tlemcen and Mushasha regarding forming nations.
+- The background code that deals with forcelimit buildings has been changed to increase performance.
 - Reverted the amount of days before you can retreat to vanilla values since unit pips are also vanilla.
 (7 > 12)
-- The background code that deals with forcelimit buildings has been changed to increase performance.
-- Citrus increased bonus moved from Soldiers Household to Impressment Offices.
-- Fixed decisions not showing up for Tlemcen and Mushasha regarding forming nations.
-- Removed religion requirement for Maghreb nation.
+- Standing Army land_maintenance modifier penalty removed and instead increased the reinforce cost, drill_modifiers increased.

 [/quote]